-Adam Friedman is the founder of Voter Choice Massachusetts, the nation's largest statewide movement to advance Ranked Choice Voting, where he has served as Chair of the executive board and as Executive Director.
+Adam Friedman is the founder and interim Executive Director of Rank the Vote.
+Previously, he founded Voter Choice Massachusetts, the nation's largest statewide movement to advance Ranked Choice Voting, where he has served as Chair of the executive board and as Executive Director.
 Adam has also served on the boards of MassVOTE and Common Cause MA.

 In his career as a software engineer and entrepreneur, under the brand Civera, Adam created the first searchable public database of official election statistics on behalf of the Secretary of Massachusetts and four other US states.
 Adam lives in Somerville, MA and holds a BA in History from Boston University.

-Monica Burke was the Statewide Organizer for Voter Choice Massachusetts helping to organize voter contact and volunteer activities across the Commonwealth.
+Monica Burke is a National Organizer with Rank the Vote and was the Statewide Organizer for Voter Choice Massachusetts helping to organize voter contact and volunteer activities across the Commonwealth.
 She has served as a Campaign Manager and community organizer for candidates and various ballot questions as well as led activist groups especially ones which advocate for election reform.

 In her 10 year software career, Monica worked in environmental, healthcare, security and mental health applications.
 She has also been a Lecturer in the Math Department at Northeastern University.
 Monica holds a BS in Mathematics with a minor in Physics from Northeastern University, a MS in Applied Mathematics from the University of Virginia and is published in the Journal of Elasticity.
 She enjoys yoga, gardening and spending time with her children.

 Savasti Addison is a passionate people professional, military brat, and Emerson College grad.
 Most recently, she joined DoSomething.org as their Senior Manager of People & Talent Acquisition tasked building new teams in support of growing Voter Registration and Civic Engagement initiatives.